-Karen's workshop covers the traditional AAP/NRP course of completion material, while incorporating published research regarding neonatal resuscitation.
+Karen's Integrative Resuscitation of the Newborn (IRN) Workshop covers the traditional AAP/NRP course of completion material, while incorporating published research regarding neonatal resuscitation.

 She articulates a broader understanding of how to think about resuscitating a newborn, explaining the resuscitation process with clarity and thoroughness.
 Karen illustrates how babies clear the fluid from their lungs in the birth process and what to do when there is a problem.